 Selenium

-As a trace mineral with antioxidant properties, selenium helps protect eggs from oxidative damage.
+As a trace mineral with antioxidant properties, selenium helps protect your eggs from oxidative damage.
 It also supports thyroid function, which plays a key role in reproductive health.
 Research typically examines doses of 55-100mcg daily; your individual needs may vary based on your current selenium level and health conditions.

 Safety note: Selenium has a narrow therapeutic window.
 While 55-100mcg daily is beneficial, the safe upper limit is 400mcg daily.
 Intakes above 400mcg carry toxicity risk.
 Consult your healthcare provider about appropriate selenium intake, especially if you're taking other medications.